Antisemitism in Islam: The Netherlands

 In the Netherlands, antisemitic incidents, from verbal abuse to violence, are reported, allegedly connected with Islamic youth, mostly boys from Moroccan descent.
-A phrase made popular during football matches against the so-called Jewish football club Ajax has been adopted by Muslim youth and is frequently heard at pro-Palestinian demonstrations: "Hamas, Hamas, Jews to the gas!"
-According to the Centre for Information and Documentation on Israel, a pro-Israel lobby group in the Netherlands, in 2009, the number of antisemitic incidents in Amsterdam, the city that is home to most of the approximately 40,000 Dutch Jews, was said to be doubled compared to 2008.
-In 2010, Raphael Evers, an orthodox rabbi in Amsterdam, told the Norwegian newspaper Aftenposten that Jews can no longer be safe in the city anymore due to the risk of violent assaults.
+A phrase made popular during football matches against the so-called 'Jewish football club' AFC Ajax has been adopted by Muslim youth and is frequently heard at pro-Palestinian demonstrations: "Hamas, Hamas, Jews to the gas!"
+According to the Centre for Information and Documentation on Israel, a pro-Israel group in the Netherlands, in 2009, the number of antisemitic incidents in Amsterdam, a city home to most of the approximately 40,000 Dutch Jews, was said to have doubled compared to 2008.
+In 2010, Raphael Evers, an Orthodox rabbi in Amsterdam, told the Norwegian newspaper Aftenposten that Jews can no longer be safe in the city anymore due to the risk of violent assaults.
 "Jews no longer feel at home in the city.
 Many are considering aliyah to Israel."